SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Experiments

-\paragraph{Visibility gain.} We trained two variations of our visibility gain prediction module.
-In the first one, we completely removed the geometric prediction: We use directly the surface points as proxy points, mapped with an occupancy probability equal to 1.
+\textbf{Visibility gain.} We trained two variations of our second module.
+First, we completely removed the geometric prediction: We use directly the surface points as proxy points, mapped with an occupancy probability equal to 1.
 As a consequence, the model suffers from a significant loss in performance to compute coverage gain from its predicted visibility gain functions.
 Thus, we can confirm that the volumetric framework improves the performance of \method.
-This result is remarkable, since models that rely on surface point clouds usually make better NBV predictions for dense reconstruction of detailed objects in literature.
+This result is remarkable, since surface representations usually make better NBV predictions for dense reconstruction of detailed objects in literature.
 On the contrary, we show that our formalism is able to achieve higher performance by leveraging a volumetric representation with a high resolution deep implicit function $\probfield$.
 We trained a second variation without the spherical mappings $h_H$ of camera history.
 We verified that such additional features increase performance, especially at the end of a 3D reconstruction.